nenosinc/iCloudDocumentSync/README.md

 If you like the project, please [star it](https://github.com/iRareMedia/iCloudDocumentSync) on GitHub!
 Watch the project on GitHub for updates.
 If you use iCloud Document Sync in your app, send an email to contact@iraremedia.com or let us know on Twitter @iRareMedia.

-## FEATURE BRANCH
-This is the feature branch of iCloud Document Sync.
-A feature branch, like beta / alpha software, is **not** production ready.
-Many aspects of the project on this branch are incomplete.
-If you need a stable production-ready build, please use the [master branch](https://github.com/iRareMedia/iCloudDocumentSync/tree/master).
-The feature branch is expected to be production ready by December 1, 2013.

 # Project Features
 iCloud Document Sync is a great way to use iCloud document storage in your iOS app.
 Below are a few key project features and highlights.
 * Sync, Upload, Read, Write, Share, Save, Remove, and Edit any iCloud document in only one line of code.